josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 That reaction should not automatically be dismissed because it cannot be reduced to a property right, copyright term or machine-learning benchmark.

 Sometimes moral intuitions are signals that the available technical categories are failing to describe what humans actually believe is being protected.

+Must we really mark and advocate for each individual block to use, in order to protect common decency in the holdings of written work?

+Apparently so.

+From my perspective, it appears a rather tiresome process, interruptive to the sharing of culture and text.

 ---